snehaananthan/angularjs-jwt-spring-security-demo/README.md

 This is a demo of a Spring boot application with JDBC authentication of Spring Security along with JSON Web Token (JWT) authorization (with CSRF) with AngularJS front-end.
 This is just a demo application with two simple UI pages.
 One, a login page.
 Two, a Greeting page.
 And a logout page.
 The Greeting page appears once the user is authenticated.
 The subsequent interactions are based on JWT authorization (using [JWT library for Java](https://github.com/jwtk/jjwt)).

-This is purely an inspiration from https://github.com/szerhusenBC/jwt-spring-security-demo.
-Thanks to the author.

 ## Pre-requisites
 * Java 1.8
 * MySQL server (v5.7)